magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 </script>
 ```

-Here we also added a function called `data` that initializes the internally stored data of the component, whenever it is used.
+The `data` function initializes the internally stored data of the component, whenever it is used.
 Any property we define in `data` is available in the template as a variable.
 We can then use such a variable in a text block using
 the `{{ variable_name }}` notation.